ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/06b-kruskals-algorithm.md

 belong to the same equivalence class.
 Fortunately, the ideal algorithm is available for the purpose -- the [UNION/FIND]{.term} algorithm.
 Here is an implementation for Kruskal's algorithm.
-Note that since the MCST will never have more than $|\mathbf{V}|-1$ edges, we can return as soon as the MCST contains enough edges.
+Note that since the MST will never have more than $|\mathbf{V}|-1$ edges, we can return as soon as the MST contains enough edges.

-    // Kruskal's MCST algorithm
+    // Kruskal's MST algorithm
     function kruskal(G):
         A = new ParentPointerTree()
         for each v in G.vertices():